rootshooter/shellcoder/README.md

 ```bash
 sudo python3 -m pip install -r requirements.txt
 ```
-This tool is depenedent on msfvenom to generate raw shellcode files.
+This tool is dependent on msfvenom to generate raw shellcode files.
 If the Metasploit Framework is not installed on your system, here are the commands you will need to run to install it:
 ```bash
 wget http://downloads.metasploit.com/data/releases/metasploit-latest-linux-x64-installer.run
 ```